LYNCH·LLP

 • How many art units does this examiner cover?

-Allowance rates range from 84% to 97% across the examiner's art units with substantial records.
-The pooled rate of 90% reflects this variation.
+The allowance rate ranges from 84% to 97% across the art units with substantial records.

-No. The pooled rate describes historical aggregate dispositions and is not a prediction of any specific application's outcome.
+No. The pooled rate describes past decided applications and is not a prediction for any specific case.

 ◈ RESPONDING TO AN OFFICE ACTION